runtime-env/import-meta-env/docs/index.md

 console.log(`Hello, ${"__import_meta_env_placeholder__".HELLO}.`);
 ```

-Then we can run the script anywhere, populating files with environment variables from the system:
+Then we can run the [CLI](guide.html#install-cli) anywhere, populating files with environment variables from the system:

 ```js
 // dist/index.js